solita/solita.github.com/_posts/2024-01-25-azure-without-secrets-part-2.md

 ## Why do we need managed identity?
 Let's take an example; we have an application hosted in Azure App Service that needs to read blobs from a storage account.
 In Azure, there are multiple ways to grant access to read blobs: shared key, shared access signature and RBAC.
 Since we want to get rid of managing secrets, that leaves us with just the RBAC.

 RBAC works by assigning roles to identities.
-There are three required values when assigning a role: who (identity), what rights (role) and to which resources (scope).
+Three values are required when assigning a role: who (identity), what rights (role) and to which resources (scope).
 By selecting these values carefully, we can grant just the right level of access to resources and follow the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
 The problem with RBAC is that roles can only be assigned to identities.
 And App Service is a compute resource, it doesn't have an identity by default.

 That's where [managed identity](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview) comes in.
 It enables us to give an Azure resource an identity and thus, the ability to grant access through role assignments.
 There are two types of managed identities; system-assigned and user-assigned.
 In this post, we'll focus only on system-assigned managed identities.